MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/bots.md

 Using Bot APIs, your multiplayer game host can provide connected Bots with continuous information on player activity, and progress towards shared objectives.

-For example, a player damaging another player can be communicated to the Bot, and the Bot can discourage that behavior (“stop killing your teammate!").
-A player approaching a “key” or other accomplishment may be encouraged by the bot (“keep going, you’re close!”).
+For example, a player damaging another player can be communicated to the Bot, and the Bot can discourage that behavior (“Stop killing your teammate!").
+A player approaching a “key” or other accomplishment may be encouraged by the bot (“Keep going, you’re close!”).

-Both Zo and Mo can be configured to monitor player chat for inappropriate communication.
+Both Zo and Mo can also be configured to monitor player chat for inappropriate communication.
 Transcripts of worrisome communication can be automatically retained for review by your moderation team.